 Marius Reklaitis, Director of the orchestra

-Marius Reklaitis, a Lithuanian born conductor, graduated from Canterbury Christ Church University with an Honours in Music before pursuing Conducting Studies at Masters level.
+Marius Reklaitis, a Lithuanian born conductor and founder of Kent Philharmonic Orchestra.
+He graduated from Canterbury Christ Church University with an Honours in Music before pursuing Conducting Studies at Masters level.
 He has participated in several international competitions in Europe, notably winning the National Maxima Scholarship, which was presented by the First Lady Alma Adamkiene and the former President of Lithuania, Valdas Adamkus.
-In 2011, Marius’ first debut came during an International Sacred Music Festival held in Lithuania where he conducted excerpts of Handel’s Messiah.
-As a conductor, he has been fortunate to have worked with orchestras including the Lithuanian State Symphony Orchestra, Malta Philharmonic Orchestra, South London Sinfonietta as well as talented musicians from all around the world including musicians from Opéra National du Rhin, Lithuanian National Opera, Britten’s Sinfonia, London Philharmonic Orchestra and BBC Symphony Orchestra.
-He conducted works and masterpieces composed by Vivaldi, Handel, Haydn, Mozart, Holst, Schubert, Tchaikovsky and Brahms.
+As a conductor, he has been fortunate to have worked with orchestras including the Lithuanian State Symphony Orchestra, Malta Philharmonic Orchestra, Athens Philharmonia Orchestra, South London Sinfonietta and Canterbury Christ Church Symphony and String orchestras.
+Also talented musicians from all around the world including musicians from Opéra National du Rhin, Lithuanian National Opera, Britten’s Sinfonia, London Philharmonic Orchestra and BBC Symphony Orchestra.
 One of his proudest achievements was conducting a concert in Canterbury Cathedral itself, also performing at the Royal Albert Hall, the Lithuanian National Opera House and at the Vienna Musikverein.

 Stephen Bryant, Leader